Year 13

 Year 13 is an educational year group in schools in many countries including England and Wales, Northern Ireland and New Zealand.
-It is sometimes the thirteenth and final year of compulsory education, or alternatively a year of post-compulsory education.
+It is sometimes the thirteenth, fourteenth and final year of compulsory education, or alternatively a year of post-compulsory education.

 Australia

 In certain Australian states, some schools will offer a "Year 13' programme to students who wish to complete the usual one-year Year 12 programme over two years, or who were not successful in a sufficient number of subjects to attain the relevant Year 12 qualification on their first attempt.
 Year 13 students generally undertake standard Year 12 subjects alongside Year 12 students, and the majority of students will not undertake Year 13.

 New Zealand

 In New Zealand, Year 13 is the second year of post-compulsory education.
 Students entering Year 13 are usually aged between 16.5 and 18.
 A student may stay in Year 13 until the end of the calendar year following their 19th birthday.
 Year 13 pupils are educated in secondary schools or in area schools.

 Year 13 was previously known as the 7th form and students will be studying towards NCEA Level 3 and/or University Entrance.